mz3r0/software-engineering/Programming paradigms & types of languages.md

 | Debugging               | Compilation errors prevent the code from compiling     | Debugging occurs at run-time                               |

 Most programming languages can have both compiled and interpreted implementations, and the distinction between compiled and interpreted languages refers to the typical implementation rather than the language itself.

+## Dynamically typed vs statically typed

+In programming, a **statically typed language** is one where the data type of a variable is known at compile time, and remains unchanged throughout the execution of the program.
+Type checking occurs at compile time, and the type associated with each variable must be known before the source code is compiled.
+Examples of statically typed languages include C, C++, and Java.

+On the other hand, a **dynamically typed language** is one where type checking occurs at runtime or execution time.
+Variables are checked against types only when the program is executing, and the majority of type checking is performed at run-time.
+Dynamic typing can be more flexible and easier to use, as developers do not need to specify types explicitly.
+Examples of dynamically typed languages include Python, JavaScript, Ruby, and PHP.

+> In a nutshell: Statically typed refers to type checking at compile time, while dynamically typed refers to type checking at runtime.